spine/spine/site/site.md

     var tasks = Tasks.init();

 Every controller has an element associated with it, which you can access under the instance property `el`.
+This element is set automatically when creating a controller instance.
+The type of element created is specified by the `tag` property, which by default is `"div"`.

+    var TaskItem = Spine.Controller.create({tag: "li"});
+    var taskItem = TaskItem.init(); // taskItem.el is a <li></li> element

-You can also set this element manually by passing it through on instantiation.
+The `el` property can also be set manually by passing it through on instantiation.

     var tasks = Tasks.init({el: $("#tasks")});

 In fact, anything you pass to `init()` will be set as properties on the newly created instance.
 For example, you could pass a record that a controller would be associated with.